-Currently there are thirteen employees in receipt of Market Supplements within the council; this is an increase of eleven from the previous year; the policy is at Appendix I(D).
-There have been recruitment difficulties with senior planning staff during the year and it is anticipated that this will continue in several of the professional roles during 2016.
+Currently there are sixteen employees in receipt of Market Supplements within the council; this is an increase of three from the previous year; the policy is at Appendix I(D).
+There have been recruitment difficulties mainly with Building Surveyor staff during the year and it is anticipated that this will continue in several of the professional roles during 2017.